“Play is the primary way children were designed to learn.”

 At Gamumbi, your child’s routine includes:

 • Meal and snack times.
 Food is included in your fees.
-It is prepared by a qualified chef and includes more than half of the nutrients your child needs each day.
+It is prepared by our cook and includes more than half of the nutrients your child needs each day.
+Your child will have morning tea, lunch and afternoon tea with veggie sticks and water available all day.

-• Long blocks of uninterrupted outdoor play with tools, spaces and risks that challenge and engage them.
+• Long blocks of uninterrupted play with spaces for quiet play, big body movement and sensory play.

 See what life is like at our centre.